 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Scleral Lenses & Keratoconus Center At Diamond Vision help patients from all over Long Island or Five Towns, New York.
-Dr. Shane Galan will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Scleral Lenses & Keratoconus Center At Diamond Vision to find out if scleral lenses are right for you.
+Our staff helps patients from all over Long Island and Five Towns, New York, and Dr. Shane Galan will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision